Post 232: The Inn Way, 29 January 2018. The Top of The George Gap Cause (lane) to Sheriff’s Pit.

 The path became boggy and for the second time this winter (third time ever), due to lack of concentration and tiredness, I ended up going into a bog up to one knee.
 Fortunately the other leg was on firm ground.

-We were pleased to get on the higher drier heather.
 We arrived at the remains of Sheriff’s Pit, where the pithead operated from near the mine managers house and pit shaft.

 The shaft was excavated in 1857 to provide a quick and easy way of transporting ironstone from the West Mines up to the railway line on the side of Blakey Ridge.
 It descends 270 feet to link up with a 1500 foot long level that was cut into the West Mines to the north of Thorgill.